 We can create peace.
 For someone.
 For ourselves.
 Maybe only for a moment.
 Maybe for an hour.
 Somehow, somewhere.
 Let’s do that.
 If we all just do that.
 (Daily Kos)

-So go out and create some peace today – for yourself, for your neighbor, for our world.
+So whether you are reading this in Advent or in Christmas, go out and create some peace today – for yourself, for your neighbor, for our world.

 Amazing Peace: A Christmas Poem by Dr. Maya Angelou